-The Dark Lab, curated by Station North’s artists-in-residence Ada Pinkston and Hoesy Corona, is a series of public programs that will take place in Station North throughout February, March and April 2016 in conjunction with Light City's Neighborhood Lights.
-During their residency, Pinkston and Corona will build off of Labbodies, a performance art laboratory based in Station North and directed by the artists, in order to host the Light Research Kiosk, a series of research pop-up performances which collect conversational interviews with individuals based around the question, “What gives you Light?”
-The research collected will be interpreted by the artists into Dark City, a temporary installation on Penn Station Plaza.
-In addition to their Light Research Kiosk and occupation of Penn Station Plaza, Pinkston and Corona will continue their Solo Labs, a series of curated exhibitions around ephemeral and new media works, with a solo show by award winning duo Wickerham & Lomax at Terrault Contemporary.
+The Dark Lab, curated by Station North’s artists-in-residence Ada Pinkston and Hoesy Corona, was a series of public programs that took place in Station North throughout February, March and April 2016 in conjunction with Light City's Neighborhood Lights.
+During their residency, Pinkston and Corona built off of Labbodies, a performance art laboratory based in Station North and directed by the artists, in order to host the Light Research Kiosk, a series of research pop-up performances which collect conversational interviews with individuals based around the question, “What gives you Light?”
+The research collected was interpreted by the artists into Dark City, a temporary installation on Penn Station Plaza.
+In addition to their Light Research Kiosk and occupation of Penn Station Plaza, Pinkston and Corona continued their Solo Labs, a series of curated exhibitions around ephemeral and new media works, with a solo show by award winning duo Wickerham & Lomax at Terrault Contemporary.

 Dark Lab Schedule